 T+L: Tell us about your early days on the job with your father (John Ueberroth).
 What was the first advice he gave you?

 I was with Eccentric Consulting in the beginning, where I was into change management consulting, and I ended up working for my father quite by accident.
 He was into travel related businesses at the time—primarily incentive travel—and that was kind of my space too (she was 28 when she joined her father).

-T+L: What were some of your landmarks at Preferred since 2004?
+T+L: What would you say have been your biggest achievements at Preferred since 2004?

 There are three that stand out.
-One that I was personally very involved with, was the launch of Preferred Boutique.
+One that I was personally very involved with — the launch of Preferred Boutique.
 Fast forward, when we decided to retire that brand and do this massive rebranding, it was another landmark moment for me.

 Another one, very personal though, is when my father decided to make me the CEO.
 I can’t even express the emotion that goes into stepping into those shoes.

-What were some of the early days as CEO like?
+T+L: What were some of the early days like as the CEO?